 - Infographics: A well-placed infographic can tell a story better than a thousand words.

-- Animation & videos: Animation and videos are visually compelling elements that can be embedded in or used alongside both social media as well as written content.
-Video is considered to be the number one form of content creation2.
+- Animation & videos: Animation and videos are visually compelling elements that can be embedded in or used alongside both social media and written content.
+Short-form video has the highest ROI of all content marketing trends2.

-- Podcasts: Podcasts are increasingly being used both in B2C and B2B environments to tell stories.
+- Podcasts: Podcasts are used in B2C and B2B environments to tell stories.

-- SMS: eCommerce transactions are increasingly done using mobile devices and apps3.
+- SMS: eCommerce transactions are done primarily using mobile devices and apps3.
 81% of visits on Shopify sites are from a user’s mobile device.
-SMS marketing is becoming increasingly important.
+SMS marketing has become increasingly important.

-- Games: Gamification tools such as polls and quizzes expand the repertoire of ways in which to engage with your audience and help gain insights to what they are thinking.
+- Games: Gamification tools such as polls and quizzes expand the repertoire of ways to engage with your audience and help gain insights into what they are thinking.

-- User-generated content: Last but not least, user-generated content (UGC) such as reviews or posts published by satisfied customers have a far greater reach and impact than out-bound only content created by brands.
-2.4 times, in fact4.
-Any brand that is present on social media channels should also have a UGC strategy to showcase that content on its other platforms.
+- User-generated content: Last but not least, user-generated content (UGC), such as reviews or posts published by satisfied customers, has a far more significant impact than out-bound only content created by brands.
+Consumers rank authentic UGC as the most trustworthy content4.
+Any brand on social media channels should also have a UGC strategy to showcase that content on its other platforms.

-The whole point of the digital content is to gain more conversions, either in terms of engagement or sales.
-Call-to-actions such as links to relevant pages or social media buttons are important in all of the content being created.
+The whole point of digital content is to gain more conversions, either in terms of engagement or sales.
+Calls-to-action, such as links to relevant landing pages or social media buttons, are important in creating content.

-The promotion of content is as important as its creation.
+Learning how to promote digital content is just as important as learning how to create digital content.
+Digital content marketing includes techniques such as search engine marketing, pay-per-click (PPC), optimization for search engines (SEO), and social media marketing.
 It is a way to reach out to your target audience – or let them find you.
 It also can build brand awareness and a deeper relationship with your customer– ultimately encompassing advocacy and brand loyalty.
-Digital content marketing includes techniques such as search engine marketing, pay-per-click (PPC), optimization for search engines (SEO) and social media marketing.

 Engagement statistics for digital content provide multiple data points that can be analyzed.
-Currently analytics can extend as far as evaluating online behaviors of individuals viewing specific pieces of content.
-Page views and likes as well as using the right keywords in the right places and building backlinks could get you a higher ranking in search engine results.
-However, search engine algorithms change, so constant re-evaluation and fine-tuning of topics, statistics and search intent is necessary to maintain or improve rankings.
+Currently, analytics can extend to evaluating the online behaviors of individuals viewing specific pieces of content.
+Page views and likes and using the right keywords in the right places and building backlinks could get you a higher ranking in search engine results.
+However, search engine algorithms change, so constant re-evaluation and fine-tuning of topics, statistics, and search intent are necessary to maintain or improve rankings.

 1. Content Really is King: Content Consumption in the B2B Buyer’s Journey, FocusVision, https://cloud.kapostcontent.net/pub/ed24339d-0b16-4341-8fef-c4d921903f8c/whitepaper-marketing-content-consumption-study?kui=lrDgMQf8fFSSJ0tc_I4n7w